 Houseplants Perfect for Bedrooms

 Houseplants filter the air, add color and life, and dress up bedroom decor.
-Scientific studies also have shown that houseplants can have a calming, relaxing effect on people, making them perfect picks for bedrooms.
+Scientific studies have also shown that the presence of plants can reduce stress and increase productivity, which can help make your space the perfect environment to wind down after a long day.
 There's a wide selection of plants that offer big rewards, even if they're neglected a little.

 Test Garden Tip: Avoid overwatering.
 More plants die from too much moisture than the other way around.
 Keep a plastic or ceramic plant saucer below the plant, taking care that no moisture will damage carpet or wood surfaces, but never let your houseplant sit in standing water for more than an hour.

-Parlor palm is an ideal bedroom companion because it prefers bright but indirect light and can grow with average home humidity (although it grows best with high humidity).
+The parlor palm is an ideal bedroom companion because it prefers bright but indirect light and it can grow with average home humidity (although it grows best with high humidity).
 Keep the soil evenly moist but never soggy and soaked.
 Let the soil go barely dry to the touch, then water thoroughly.

 Plant name: Chamaedorea selections